novatrixtech/nlpnet2go/README.md

 NLP net was created by Erick Rocha Fonseca - https://github.com/erickrf

 To use it you need to setup NLP net first than just point out to nlpnet2go system where to call NLP net.
-These steps are below:
+In order to install NLP Net please follow the steps below:
 ```
 $ python -m pip install --upgrade pip
 $ pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose nltk nlpnet